Mohamedema/ICulture/README.md

 Python Pandas

-Algea Speices protein database
+Algae Species Protein Database

-The first step is to create representative protein seq using 90 and 95 identity and coverage
+The first step is to generate representative protein sequences using 90% and 95% identity and coverage thresholds.

 # Usage:

+# The first step is to perform MMSEQ easy cluster using 90 and 95
-Iculture_WP3.sh <database_fasta_file> <new species protein_fasta_file>
+Iculture_WP3.sh <database_fasta_file> <"new species protein_fasta_file>

 # The second step is to perform pfam annotation

-Using annotate_pfam.sh request three argument

-Representitive sequence FASTA_FILE, PFAM_HMM_DB, the path for the OUTPUT_FILE
+Use annotate_pfam.sh, which requires three arguments:

+Representative Sequence FASTA File
+Pfam HMM Database File
+Output File Path

 # The third step is to create the table using utilities_make_table.py

-Please, change the name of the input file for this script to match first_step_output_name_mmseq_table
+Run utilities_make_table.py to generate the final table.
+Ensure that the input file name for this script matches the output name of the MMseqs2 table from the first step.

+Note: Rename the input file to match first_step_output_name_mmseq_table.